fsdevphil/boot-dev/README.md

 - boot.dev is a self-paced, online learning platform 🏫

-- i'm following the Golang version of their [backend developer path](https://www.boot.dev/paths/backend?tech=python-golang) 🛤
+- i'm following the golang version of their [backend developer path](https://www.boot.dev/paths/backend?tech=python-golang) 🛤

 - it'll take me at least 12 months to complete this path 🗓